You may have heard or seen Japanese tea lovers refer to a tetsubin (鉄瓶, which means ‘iron kettle’) but may not have been entirely sure...Read More >

 If you’re looking for a bigger energy boost in the morning, matcha (powdered green tea) is also a good choice.
 You can enjoy matcha as a cup of tea or add some to your morning smoothie or latte.
 Matcha is a popular choice for Japanese tea blends, adding an extra boost of caffeine and slight sweetness.

 Sencha green tea is recommended after meals due to the benefits of catechins, so this tea can also be a great choice in the afternoon.

 If you’re looking for a stronger energy boost, especially after a heavy meal, then consider shade-grown green tea (gyokuro), a premium quality tea that is naturally high in caffeine.
 At roughly 300mg of caffeine in every 8oz cup, this rare tea offers a stronger and healthier mid-day pick-me-up than coffee (~100mg of caffeine) or energy drinks (~250mg of caffeine).

-Senbird carries various types of green tea that range in grade, harvest location, health benefits, and flavors for you to enjoy anytime and anywhere.
+With naturally abundant health benefits, green tea is an excellent drink for any time of day.
+Senbird carries various types of green teas and herbal teas that range in grade, region, health benefits, and flavors for you to enjoy anytime and anywhere.

 Matcha Otome is a ceremonial grade green tea powder that has a fresh aroma and rich, savory notes of sweet grass with slight astringency.
 From the prestigious Uji region in Kyoto, this matcha is excellent as is or in drinks such as matcha lattes, smoothies and cocktails.